Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2.2 - Taking Off with Code/README.md

 }
 ```

-- In GitHub Copilot Chat, click the ellipses `...` and select `Insert at Cursor` for the suggested unit test methods.
+- In GitHub Copilot Chat, click the ellipses `...` and select `Apply in Editor` for the suggested unit test methods.

 - Let's test the newly added tests by opening the terminal and run the tests with the provided command.